Ayoub-lah/Enterprise-Network-Security-Lab/README.md

 This project simulates a **production-ready enterprise network infrastructure** using industry-standard tools and technologies.
 The lab demonstrates real-world network engineering and security concepts including firewall high availability, encrypted tunnels, VLAN segmentation, intrusion prevention, and infrastructure monitoring.

-The project was designed and implemented as part of the **Master's program in IT Security & Big Data** at *Faculté des Sciences et Techniques de Tanger, Université Abdelmalek Essaâdi*.

 ---